apache/mesos/docs/app-framework-development-guide.md

 ## Create your Framework Scheduler

-You can write a framework scheduler in C, C++, Java/Scala, or Python.
+You can write a framework scheduler in C++, Java/Scala, or Python.
 Your framework scheduler should inherit from the `Scheduler` class (see API below).
 Your scheduler should create a SchedulerDriver (which will mediate communication between your scheduler and the Mesos master) and then call